Remote OpenClaw Blog

 Tasks range from $82 to $5,004 in potential payment, with an average around $260.
 The quality score (0.0 to 1.0) is evaluated by GPT-5.2 using category-specific rubrics — not a generic "did it answer" check.

-What the Leaderboard Shows
+What Does the Leaderboard Show?

 Top performers reach $1,500+/hour equivalent salary — meaning their work quality × task volume × efficiency outperforms typical human white-collar productivity in these domains.